Feng-CA/basketball_team_organiser/README.md

 - explain how a member of the target audience will use it

 The purpose and scope of the terminal application
-- This application can help the management of a basketball team to organise the team players smoothly in an activity day.
+- This application can help the management of a basketball team to organise the team players efficiently in an activity day.
 It enables the fairness and transparency of the training activities.
-It can help the leader to replace existing player with substitution; to divide evenly the 15 players into 3 squads and select first two squads to play on the floor; to decide which squad wins the ball possession before the game or disputs emerged; to create new file to store another team list.
+The features of this application can help the team leader to replace existing player with substitution player; to divide evenly the 15 players into 3 squads and select first two squads randomly generated to play on the floor first; to decide which squad on the floor wins the ball possession before the game started or disputes emerged during the game; to create a new file to store another team list.

-- The target audience will be the member of management of the basketball team.
-He can simply run the application and choose one or more options which he want to proceed and follow the instruction prompted.
-If he is not sure where to go then can find more information on README documentation.
+- The target audience will be the leader of the basketball team.
+The user can simply run this application and choose one or more options which he want to proceed and follow the instruction prompted.
+If the user is not sure where to go then can find more information on README documentation.

 ## R6.
 Develop a list of features that will be included in the application.
 It must include:
 - at least THREE features